fdang26/cse15l-lab-reports/report3.md

 $ grep -r "walking their dogs" written_2/travel_guides/berlitz2/Canada-WhereToGo.txt:And where have all the Anglos gone?
 Many of the upper-middle-class variety are holding out in Westmount.
 This bastion of the old Montréal élite of British origin became a prime target for the more violent members of the separatist Front de libération du Québec, who in the 1960s set off bombs in Westmount’s mailboxes.
 Those not put off by this can still be seen in tweeds and cavalry twill, walking their dogs around Summit Park, where the Belvedere affords a fine view of the city.
 Head for the tree-lined Summit Road, Summit Crescent, and Summit Circle and you’ll spot their ivy-covered mansions and grey-stone turreted châteaux half-concealed behind trees and shrubbery at the top of a grassy slope.
 The architecture here is a wonderful compendium of French Romanesque, German Gothic, and Italian Renaissance.
 Westmount Square gives you a sharp but not inelegant jolt back into the 20th century, with the black steel and glass office buildings of Mies van der Rohe.
 ```
 This option is called "recursive" and searches through all the files in the current working directory and all sub-directories for the pattern.
+This can be helpful if you want to search through all the subdirectories relative to your current working directory; you can execute one grep command to search through it all, rather than using grep on each individual directory.

 ## grep -B
 ```